PhD by Distance

 The PhD by Distance programme allows students who are unable to commit to basing themselves in Edinburgh to study for a PhD in a field of Health in Social Science from their home country or city.

-The PhD by Distance is not intended to be a fully online distance learning programme.
+The PhD by Distance is not intended to be an online learning programme.

 Students enrolled on this programme will be expected to come to Edinburgh at least once per year of study to meet with their supervisors.